chekecocol/siebanxico/README.md

 Credentials are required by the website to download data.
 Visit [Banxico's Sistema de Informacion Economica API website](https://www.banxico.org.mx/SieAPIRest/service/v1/?locale=en) to request a token.

 **Disclaimer: This package is not institutionally endorsed by Banco de Mexico and does not constitute an official Python package to access Banco de Mexico's data.
-Banco de Mexico does not provide any support to this package and is not liable by its use.**
+Banco de Mexico does not provide any support to this package and is not liable for its use.**

 ## Installation